yukihirai0505/my-google-apps-script/calendar/autoEventSetting/README.md

 ## Usage

 Prepare google apps script first.
-Then copy and paste this script instagramFollower.gs to the script.
+Then copy and paste this script autoEventSetting.gs to the script.